Council Member John Meredith

 John’s first career was as a laboratory technologist.
 While managing a hospital-based clinical lab in Kansas, John participated in a Washington fly-in as a member of the clinical lab manager’s association to lobby against a bill that would eventually have a profound negative impact on the delivery of services to patients.
 He found the process fascinating and, after securing a master’s degree a year later, rededicated his professional efforts to government.

-Most City of Huntsville employees will enjoy a day off Monday, June 20, to celebrate Juneteenth National Independence Day.
-All municipal offices will close Monday, including Animal Services, Public Transit (Orbit and Access) and Municipal Court.
-Offices will reopen at 8 a.m.
-Tuesday, June 21.
-Garbage Collection: Residential collection will be delayed one day the week of June 20-24.
+City of Huntsville municipal offices will close Monday, Jan.
+16, for Martin Luther King Jr. Day.
+This includes Animal Services, Parks & Recreation, Public Transit and Municipal Court.
+Residential curbside collection will be delayed by one day the week of Jan.
+16-20.
 Residents should leave carts at the curb until they are collected.
-Parks & Recreation: All facilities [more]Read More
+Essential police and fire personnel will remain on duty throughout the holiday.Read More